COVID-19 Controls for Trent University Visitors and Contractors

 Volunteers (e.g. varsity team coaches) will be supplied with 1 complimentary face covering each.

 While working on campus, always maintain at least 2m /6ft physical distance from others.
+Wear a face covering.
 Greet people with a wave.
 Follow directional signage and floor markings.

 Please remember to continue to practice physical distancing during breaks and in common spaces.